AaronSicard95/chronoplastReact/README.md

     "square": "^33.0.0",
     "supertest": "^6.3.3",
     "uuid": "^9.0.1"
-as well as the squarePayments API, surge(which was down when I attempted to deploy hence vercel), heroku, and vercel.
+as well as the squarePayments API, surge(which was down when I attempted to deploy hence vercel), and heroku.

 # Getting Started with Create React App